ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 ------------

-When read methods effected by QiStreamBehavior (as shown above) are given an index that lands between two values in a stream, it is the *Mode* object that will determine what values will be retrieved.
-The table below indicates how a stream will behave for the mode values
+When read methods effected by QiStreamBehavior (as shown above) are given an index that occurs between two values in a stream, it is the *Mode* object that determines what values will be retrieved.
+The table below shows how a stream will behave for the mode values
 listed:

 +---------------------------+--------------------------------+--------------------------------------------------+